Quick Start

 Sample data

-There are two eViz tools that can be from the command line interface (CLI): iViz and eViz.
-The iViz tool is a Jupyter notebook-based dashboard with interactive widgets whereas eViz is a non-interactive CLI-driven map-generating tool.
+There are two eViz tools that can be from the command line interface (CLI): iViz and autoViz.
+The iViz tool is a Jupyter notebook-based dashboard with interactive widgets whereas autoViz is a non-interactive CLI-driven map-generating tool.
 In either mode, we need data.
 On DISCOVER we provide some data representative of the data sources supported by the eViz tools.
 The data is located here:

 /discover/nobackup/projects/jh_tutorials/eviz/sample_data